 - 1. Investment Management in the UK 2022-2023 (theia.org). - 2.
 According to PPI DC Future Book 2023 (publishing.service.gov.uk). - 3.
-Labor Party 2024 Manifesto (labour.org.uk). - 4.
+Labour Party 2024 Manifesto (labour.org.uk). - 4.
 Figure only includes the England and Wales LGPS. - 5.
 Chancellor vows 'big bang on growth' to boost investment and savings (gov.uk). - 6.
-Local Government Pension Scheme (England and Wales): Next steps on investments, November 2023 (gov.uk). - Across the scheme as of March 2022 £145 billion or 39% of assets have been transferred to the pools with the percentage varying by pool from under 30% (LGPS Central) to over 80% (LPP).
-Local Government Pension Scheme (England and Wales): Next steps on investments, November 2023 (gov.uk). - 8.
-LGPS Scheme Advisory Board Asset Allocation, 2023 figure (Igpsboard.org). - 9.
+Local Government Pension Scheme (England and Wales): Fit for the Future, November 2024 (gov.uk). - 7.
+LGPS Scheme Advisory Board Asset Allocation, 2023 figure (Igpsboard.org). - 8.
+Pensions Investment Review: Interim Report, November 2024 (gov.uk). - 9.
 Defined benefit pension schemes Work and Pensions Committee (parliament.uk). - 10.
 Other insurance solutions also exist e.g. longevity swap agreements (where longevity risk but not asset risk is insured). - 11.
 Cashflow matching for insurers and pension schemes (abrdn.com). - 12.
 Legal & General survey from March 2024 (legalandgeneral.com). - 13.
 Some inflation-linked assets are permitted. - 14.
 When pension schemes are already engaging with insurers other options exists such as agreeing a deferred premium. - 15.
 Other solutions such as deferred premiums or loans also exist, however the trustee would still be exposed to investment risk. - 16.
 Several schemes became overallocated to illiquid assets as cash collateral requirements had to be met with cash. - 17.
 Tesco pension sells £1bn pound PE portfolio to multiple buyers (buyoutsinsider.com). - 18.
-Secondaries Investor ICG LP Secondaries secures over \$200m portfolio from UK pension Cummins (secondaries investor.com). - 19.
+Secondaries Investor ICG LP Secondaries secures over \$200m portfolio from UK pension Cummins (secondariesinvestor.com). - 19.
 UK pension funds snap up real estate at steep discounts (ft.com).

-- 20. WTW launches Illiquid Assets and Buyout Specialist Group (wtwco.com). - 21.
-Some elements of these rules are already in force, others will come into force in December 2024.
+- 20. WTW launches Illiquid Assets and Buyout Specialist Group (wtwco.com). - Some elements of these rules are already in force, others will come into force in December 2024.
 PS10/24 Review of Solvency II: Reform of the Matching Adjustment (bankofengland.co.uk). - 22.
-Sub-investment grade assets were considered "inefficient" for matching adjustment inclusion and, according to Schroeders, accounted for less than 1% of UK matching portfolios in October 2023 (schroeders.com). - 23.
+Sub-investment grade assets were considered "inefficient" for matching adjustment inclusion and, according to Schroders, accounted for less than 1% of UK matching portfolios in October 2023 (schroders.com). - 23.
 Timeline for completion is unknown. - 24.
 According to the consultation "Options for Defined Benefit schemes" which was opened in February 2024 (gov.uk). - 25.
-The term "productive finance", which is often used by government, does not have a formal definition.
+The term "productive assets", which is often used by government, does not have a formal definition.
 However, it is often described as investment that expands productive capacity, furthers growth and can make an important contribution to the real economy.
-Examples of productive finance include: plant and equipment, research and development and infrastructure.
+Examples of productive assets include: plant and equipment, research and development and infrastructure.
 This includes both private equity and private debt related to these sectors. - 26.
 This figure implies a market size of £1tr.
 It is most likely that this figure also includes contract-based DC schemes as currently trust-based schemes only manage approximately £270bn (theia.org). - 27.
 Chancellor vows 'big bang on growth' to boost investment and savings (gov.uk). - 28.
 According to the Mansion House Compact Background & FAQs (theglobalcity.uk). - 29.
-Included in the Pension Schemes Bill announced during the King's Speech (gov.uk). - 30.
+According to the ABI year one progress update (abi.org.uk). - 30.
 Comparable schemes must be larger than £10bn. - 31.
 Included in the Pension Schemes Bill announced during the King's Speech (gov.uk). - 32.
 During the Spring Budget speech, Jeremy Hunt stated he would continue to explore "how savers could be allowed to take their pension pots with them when they change job".
 Spring Budget 2024 speech (gov.uk). - 33.
+Pensions Investment Review: Unlocking the UK pensions market for growth, November 2024 (gov.uk). - 34.
 According to Aegon, over 90% of those in company pensions will tend to remain in the default option (aegon.co.uk).